 17) Drones With Zoom Cameras

-There are only a small number of drone manufacturers that make drones compatible with cameras that offer the ability to zoom.
+Only a small number of drone manufacturers make drones compatible with cameras that offer the ability to zoom.
 Whether you are an aerial photographer or a photojournalist, having a drone with the ability to zoom will definitely expand your video capture possibilities.
 These cameras entered the market in 2016.

 There is no doubt that using drones in place of people to perform visual inspections of tall (and hard to reach) buildings is much safer with using the zoom option on the camera.
 It is no longer necessary to approach with your drone very close to the areas you want to film.
 Zoom cameras are capable of taking detailed close-ups of structures even 656 ft (200m) away from the target.